robger98/CS5313_Localization_Env/README.md

 location and the 4 lines on the robot represent the probabilities you passed for the robot's heading.
 The bold white line is the robot's true heading.

+The visualizer can be stopped by closing the window, or programmatically by setting `self.running` to false.

 ## Directions and Headings Enums

 Directions and Headings enums are both used to represent direction.
 The location transition table uses Directions to represent movements in each of the cardinal directions as well as a stationary move, which happens when action noise causes the robot to run into a wall.
 This class can be accessed with `le.Directions` for interpreting the location transition table.